-Reports on internal controls – In addition to the Audited Financial Report, insurers are required to furnish the domiciliary state insurance department with a written Management’s Report of Internal Control Over Financial Reporting by the independent CPA describing material weaknesses in the insurer’s internal control structure as noted by the independent CPA during the audit, if applicable.
-Such a report is required regardless whether material weaknesses have been identified.
+Reports on Internal Controls – In addition to the Audited Financial Report, insurers are required to furnish the domiciliary state insurance department with a written Management’s Report of Internal Control Over Financial Reporting by the independent CPA describing material weaknesses in the insurer’s internal control structure as noted by the independent CPA during the audit, if applicable.
+Such a report is required regardless of whether material weaknesses have been identified.
 In those instances where material weaknesses are noted, the insurer is also required to provide a description of remedial actions taken or proposed to correct the material weaknesses if such actions are not described in the CPA’s report.

-Effective for audits as of 12/31/21 and thereafter, the NAIC’s Model Audit Rule Implementation Guide requests that the name of the current lead audit partner and the year at which he or she began serving in that capacity be included in the internal control report, so it can be provided to regulators but kept confidential.
+Effective for audits as of December 31, 2021, and thereafter, the NAIC’s Model Audit Rule Implementation Guide requests that the name of the current lead audit partner and the year at which he or she began serving in that capacity be included in the internal control report, so it can be provided to regulators but kept confidential.
 Such information may be useful in verifying compliance with audit partner qualification and rotation requirements.

 Management of insurance companies with more than $500 million in direct and assumed premiums are also required to file with the state insurance department an assessment of internal control over financial reporting.
 This report states whether or not management is confident the internal controls are effective in providing accurate statutory financial statements.

+Procedures

 If material weaknesses are identified or management cannot attest to effective internal controls over financial reporting, the analyst should consider performing additional procedures as highlighted in the worksheet.

-Audit Committee

-Procedure #14 directs the analyst to assess compliance with audit committee requirements.
-As mandated by the Annual Financial Reporting Model Regulation, every insurer required to file an audited financial report is also required to have an audit committee that is directly responsible for the appointment, oversight and compensation of the auditor.
-Insurers with less than $500 million in direct and assumed premium may apply for a waiver from this requirement based on hardship.
-Based on various premium thresholds, a certain percentage of the audit committee members must be independent from the insurer.
-However, if domiciliary law requires board participation by otherwise non-independent members, such law shall prevail and such members may participate in the audit committee.
-This procedure references information provided in the General Interrogatories of the Annual Statement related to whether the insurer has established an audit committee in accordance with state insurance laws and requires the insurer to report if it has been granted any exemptions in this area.
-In assessing compliance with these requirements, the analyst is encouraged to compare other information received on the corporate governance practices of the insurer, including the CGAD (if filed on an insurance entity basis), to information provided in the interrogatories.
-Note, if the CGAD is filed on a group basis, the analyst should rely on the information provided in the GPS or provided by the lead state if material risks are only relevant to specific insurance entities.
+The analyst should consider the financial impact of any corrective actions the insurer is undertaking to correct those weaknesses.

+Additional Review Considerations

+Upon review of the Audited Financial Report and Management’s Report of Internal Control Over Financial Reporting, if material risks were noted or weaknesses in internal controls were reported, identify what corrective actions are planned to resolve the issues.

+Inquire of the insurer:

+Letter of Representation

+Schedule of all recorded and unrecorded audit adjustments

+Internal control related presentation materials including Management’s Comment Letter

+Any other audit work papers deemed appropriate or necessary (i.e., Statement of Auditing Standards (SAS) 99 Fraud and Legal Representations Letters)

+If internal control weaknesses are noted and no corrective action plan is proposed, contact the insurer and request detailed information regarding the insurer’s remediation and corrective action plan to resolve the weaknesses.

-Additional Analysis and Follow-Up Procedures
+Additional Procedures Applicable to Legal Risk